🤔 General

 What is childbirth education and do I need it?

-Childbirth education (CBE) is information about pregnancy, birth, and postpartum.
+Childbirth education (CBE) is offered as classes through doulas, hospitals, and birth education schools.
 At its best, it is non-judgmental (doesn’t try to sway you towards a specific kind of birth), inclusive (of all family structures, bodies, genders, etc.), evidence-based (references clinical studies and transparent when there is a lack of studies), and informative in a relatable way to expecting families and their support systems.
-1000 percent every expecting family needs it.
-It informs you on every possible choice and risk when it comes to birth.
+A systematic review of 14 studies found that CBE helped reduce fear and anxiety and improved self confidence for birthing people.
+(Citation for studies here.)
 Imagine making important decisions about your body and baby while experiencing painful, intense contractions.
 Doulas will tell you, clients are more prepared when they’ve taken CBE classes because they feel more comfortable, in control, and know what to expect or look out for during birth.
-Please refer to my resources page for more CBE options.
+Please refer to my resources page for local options for CBE.
+I don't offer CBE in my birth package.
+Our prenatal sessions fill in any knowledge gaps from your CBE course and translate your learning into an individual birth plan.

 When should I start working with a doula?

-I tell expecting families if they want a doula, start your search sooner than later.
+If you want a doula, start doing consultations sooner than later.
 Doulas get booked and you'll have less choice the closer it is to your due date.
 After you sign contract, you can always choose to wait a few weeks before you start prenatal meetings.
-Ideally I start prenatal meetings with clients around 25-30 weeks.
+Ideally I start prenatal meetings with clients around 25 weeks and we can spread out our 4 prenatal meetings between 25 and 37 weeks.
 Even so, I've worked with families starting at 38 weeks and we've been ok!
 Life happens or folks might not know that they want a doula until later on.
 We adjust by reprioritizing and doing prenatals at a faster pace.
 In any case, don't let your timing make you anxious or stressed.
 Make sure to bring up any concerns about timeline with doulas during consultation or prenatals.

 🚼 Postpartum